Steps to Choosing Care

 DURING YOUR VISIT YOU MAY WANT TO:

 ASK.
 Don’t be afraid to ask questions and make sure you see all the areas of the program where your child will be, including the sleeping, outside and eating areas.
 Are the children watched at all times, including outside and while they are asleep?
 Do adults and children wash their hands often?
 Is the play space organized and are materials easy to use?
 Can your child access toys and materials throughout the day?
 Are positive behavior guidance techniques used?
-Click on these links to find more things you can look for and ask about during your visit: Essentials for Your Child Care Visit and Is this the Right Place for my Child?
+Click on these links to find more things you can look for and ask about during your visit:5 Steps to Choosing Child Care and Is this the Right Place for my Child?

 COUNT.
 Ask how many children there are for each adult (Adult/Child Ratios).
 You will want to inquire about how much attention your child will get throughout the day.
 Fewer children for each adult may be better for your child.
 Find out how many children are in the group or classroom (Group Size).
 Small groups may be better.